 The Romans introduced wine-making in Wales over 2000 years ago, so the country has quite a history to draw on, but it has only recently developed a more significant wine industry.
 Wine production has increased 70 percent in the last decade, and 15 wineries across the country now welcome visitors.

 In case there is any doubt over the quality of wine in Wales, a Welsh wine was recently voted best sparkling wine in the world at a competition in Italy, which knows a thing or two about wine.
-Llanerch Vineyard, which we visited in southern Wales, also makes two great sparkling wines as well as other whites and a rose.
+Llanerch Vineyard, which we visited on our trip to Wales, also makes two great sparkling wines as well as other whites and a rose.

 Yadkin Valley, North Carolina